Marco? Justice!

 This is definitely a case, as in many cases before it, where I am naturally inclined to reward passion over miserliness.

-If something is reasonably affordable and it will give one party tremendous happiness and will also increase the value of a home or something or offer some other tangible benefit besides just the happiness of one party, my inclination is to say to usually the husband, stop being a jerk and let your partner have what makes her happy.
+If something is reasonably affordable and it will give one party tremendous happiness and will also increase the value of a home or something, or offer some other tangible benefit besides just the happiness of one party, my inclination is to say to usually the husband, stop being a jerk and let your partner have have what makes her happy.

 I'm going to try to be kind,